Sam-Max/plugin.video.jacktorr/README.md

 JackTorr is an torrent streaming engine for Kodi that implements [TorrServer](https://github.com/YouROK/TorrServer), which provides several features like an http API for streaming, memory and disk cache, API auth, etc

-**NOTE** The addon has not inbuilt TorrServer daemon, so you need to deploy externally and configure server on Jacktorr settings.
+**NOTE**: The addon has not inbuilt TorrServer daemon, so you need to deploy externally and configure server on Jacktorr settings.

 ## Installation